lrbsunday/drove/doc/source/quickstart.rst

 Ok, now we have a drove daemon collecting CPU data, which is cool, but we need to do something with this data.

-.. note :: If you do not understand how drove works, please read Introduction_ section before continue.
+.. note :: If you do not understand how drove works, please read :doc:`index` section before continue.

 We can use in this example the influxdb plugin.
 Influxdb_ is a time series